ali14252004/kEy/README.md

 ## Advanced Usage
 ### Scripting
-The Gem System allows users to automate repetitive tasks through scripting.
+The Gym System allows users to automate repetitive tasks through scripting.
 By using the built-in scripting feature, users can create scripts to perform actions such as batch updates, data imports, or other routine operations.
 This can significantly enhance productivity and reduce manual errors.

 ### Integrations